ctawong/ctawong_site/_posts/2020-12-22-A-easy-way-to-try-out-PULSE.md

 ![](/assets/uploads/pulse_senior2.png)

 As you can see, the generator is biased towards white young-looking adults.
 In fact there have been a lot of discussion around bias implicit in machine learning models.
-To sum up, it's all about the bias in training data.
+To sum up, it's all about the training data.
+The models simply fill in the gap based on what they saw from the training data.
 The PULSE model was trained with the a [dataset of Flickr images](https://github.com/NVlabs/ffhq-dataset) and inherited all its bias.
 The bias issue can likely be resolved by carefully selecting a dataset with diverse age, ethnicity and gender.